meshtastic/firmware/docs/software/nrf52-TODO.md

 - Use flego to me an iOS/linux app? https://felgo.com/doc/qt/qtbluetooth-index/ or
 - Use flutter to make an iOS/linux app? https://github.com/Polidea/FlutterBleLib
 - enable monitor mode debuggin (need to use real jlink): https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/monitor-mode-debugging-with-j-link-and-gdbeclipse
+- Improve efficiency of PeriodicTimer by only checking the next queued timer event, and carefully sorting based on schedule
 - make a Mfg Controller and device under test classes as examples of custom app code for third party devs.
 Make a post about this.
 Use a custom payload type code.
 Have device under test send a broadcast with max hopcount of 0 for the 'mfgcontroller' payload type. mfg controller will read SNR and reply.
 DOT will declare failure/success and switch to the regular app screen.
 - Hook Segger RTT to the nordic logging framework. https://devzone.nordicsemi.com/nordic/nordic-blog/b/blog/posts/debugging-with-real-time-terminal
 - Use nordic logging for DEBUG_MSG